blankworker1/BYOB/guide.md

 3. Each sheet includes:

-Shuffled words (first four letters displayed)
+- Page number in the top-left corner

-Row and column headers
+- Row and column headers

-Page number in the top-left corner
+- Grid of 20 x 21 shuffled BIP39 words (first four letters)

-Your community label in the bottom-right corner
+- Community name label in the bottom-right corner